-James Leung, Finance Chair
+James Leung, Treasurer

 Greg Umbach, Secretary

-Gordon MacIntyre, Head of School
+Gordon MacIntyre, Head of School (non voting)

 Southpointe’s Board of Governors is responsible for developing and executing our Strategic Plan, and strategic financial plan, and holds a fiduciary responsibility for the financial management of the school.
 The Board supports and collaborates with the Head of School and the Leadership Team to advance policy direction, ensuring that the School meets its strategic objectives.
-As outlined in our Strategic Plan, the Board’s work is guided by the following four key pillars:
+As outlined in our Strategic Plan, the Board’s work is guided by the following key pillars:

-- Linking Vision to Strategy – We will communicate clearly and effectively to Southpointe students, families and the broader community about who we are and what we do.
+We will communicate clearly and effectively to Southpointe students, families and the broader community about who we are and what we do.
 The members of the Southpointe community will understand, and will be guided by, our Mission, Vision, Values, and the Profile of a Southpointe Graduate.
 The Southpointe community will become stronger and more vibrant.

-- New Infrastructure – We have divided long-term planning of building and physical plant needs into short-and-medium-term timelines.
+We have divided long-term planning of building and physical plant needs into short-and-medium-term timelines.
 This will allow Southpointe to focus on an intelligently planned future.
 We will work towards our long-term facility goals, but with the flexibility to modify those goals as the school develops.

 Much of the work in achieving these goals is done by the Board’s committees, each of which is chaired by a Governor.
 Committee members can include Governors, staff members and non-Board members, as appropriate.
-The following Committees meet monthly, report their activity to the Board, and make recommendations to the Board for approval:
+The following Committees meet regularly, report their activity to the Board, and make recommendations to the Board for approval:

 - Executive Committee